soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 # Get ready for the all-new Microsoft 365 security center and Microsoft 365 compliance center

-As we're adding features to security & compliance capabilities for your organization, **we are pleased to announce the all-new [Microsoft 365 security center](#security-center) and [Microsoft 365 compliance center](#compliance-center), rolling out beginning in early February 2019 and through March 2019**.
+As we're adding features to security & compliance capabilities for your organization, **we are pleased to announce the all-new [Microsoft 365 security center](#microsoft-365-security-center) and [Microsoft 365 compliance center](#microsoft-365-compliance-center), rolling out beginning in early February 2019 and through March 2019**.
 Read this article to get an overview and what to expect.

-## Security center
+## Microsoft 365 security center

 Your new Microsoft 365 security center includes a dashboard to help you monitor and manage security across your identities, data, devices, apps, and infrastructure.
 You will also have easy access to your all-new Microsoft 365 Secure Score, device threat reports, identity threat reports, and Cloud App Security reports.